Google Invests in Taiwan’s Solar Energy to Reduce Carbon Emissions

 “The goal of this investment is really to support the build-out of a large-scale pipeline in Taiwan,” Corio said.

-Decarbonizing regions like Asia Pacific is challenging due to underdeveloped infrastructure and restrictions on corporate green power purchases.
+Decarbonizing regions like Pacific is challenging due to underdeveloped infrastructure and restrictions on corporate green power purchases.
 New Green Power, managed by BlackRock's Climate Infrastructure business, is a leading solar developer and operator in Taiwan, noted David Giordano, BlackRock's Global Head of Climate Infrastructure.

 Although Google and BlackRock did not disclose the size of Google's equity stake in New Green Power, Corio mentioned that the investment would support the financing of a 1 gigawatt solar pipeline.
 Taiwan aims to achieve 20 gigawatts of solar capacity by 2025 and up to 80 gigawatts by 2050, according to BlackRock.